 Lysine.
 If you have frequent recurrences of fever blisters, take 1 gram a day to prevent outbreaks, but don’t take if you have high cholesterol, because long-term use can increase levels of “bad” LDL cholesterol.

-Sunblock.
-Wear a high-SPF sunblock on your face, and apply zinc oxide to areas prone to fever blisters.
+Mineral sunscreen.
+Wear a high-SPF sunscreen on your face, and apply zinc oxide to areas prone to fever blisters.
 Don’t miss these 10 sunscreen tips you should always follow to protect your skin.